Race and crime in the United Kingdom: Culture and the media

-Background
+Demographics

-England and Wales crime statistics
+England and Wales

-A report by the Ministry of Justice written in conjunction with the Office for National Statistics published in 2024 found that ethnic minorities were over-represented across the criminal justice system compared to the white population.
-The greatest disparity for ethnic minorities existed for the black population, particularly black children in the criminal justice system.
-The black population make up 4% of the population in England and Wales, but represented 18% of stops and searches; 13% of custodial remands; 12% of the prison population; 10% of prosecutions, convictions and custodial sentences; and 9% of arrests.
+A 2024 report by the Ministry of Justice (MOJ) found that ethnic minorities were over-represented across the criminal justice system compared to the white population.
+The greatest disparity existed for the black population, particularly black children in the criminal justice system.
+The black population makes up 4% of the population in England and Wales, but represented 18% of stops and searches; 13% of custodial remands; 12% of the prison population; 10% of prosecutions, convictions and custodial sentences; and 9% of arrests.
+While members of minority ethnic groups are more likely to be arrested, white people had the highest conviction ratio in 2021.